 Showing the world that war is not something that should be repeated, there is a stark message to be seen at the Atomic Bomb Hypocenter and Archive museum in central Nagasaki.
 Less crowded than Hiroshima, you can take you time and let the tragedy sink in.
 The Archive Museum is somewhere all Japanese children will come to on a school trip during their educational years.

-There are many Temples, Shrine and gardens to see in Nagasaki and the Harbor City offers a great change to the concrete jungles of larger Japanese Cities.
+There are many Temples, Shrines and gardens to see in Nagasaki and the Harbor City offers a great change to the concrete jungles of larger Japanese Cities.
+It is the kind of city you want to come back to again.

 Add it to your bucket list to help us create a personalised Japanese Experience for youADD TO BUCKET LIST